abshka/tobs/README.md

 On first run, you'll need to authenticate with Telegram.
 Follow the prompts to enter your phone number and the authentication code sent to your Telegram account.

 ## TODO

-1. Interactive interface?
+1. [x] Interactive interface?
-2. Make videos visible by default
+2. [x] Make videos visible by default
-3. Checkup for dublicate posts's files
-4. Better checkup with link?